Conference Paper

 Full-text available

 ...
-In addition, a physically accurate formula was introduced to calculate the scattered electric field of rectangular metal patches and several mathematically easy-to-handle models are proposed to characterize the input/output behavior of the array.
-Based on general scalar diffraction theory and the Huygens-Fresnel principle, [98] proposed a calculating method for the received power of RIS in closed form.
-[99] proposed an end-to-end and EM-compliant electromagnetic compatibility model considering the mutual coupling between cells of RIS. ...
+Based on general scalar diffraction theory and the Huygens-Fresnel principle, [106] proposed a calculating method for the received power of RIS in closed form.
+[107] proposed an end-to-end and EM-compliant electromagnetic compatibility model considering the mutual coupling between units of RIS. ...

 Preprint